booch/space-truckin/README.md

 TODO
 ----

-* Truck should point left or right, depending on direction it's traveling.
 * Get truck to move up and down, per key presses.
 * Add gravity.
 * Add acceleration and speed.